pradgad94/ai_meme_generator/README.md

 Pick a vibe — Bollywood, cartoons, viral songs, or sports — and get five fresh memes in seconds.
 Captions are written by an LLM (via [OpenRouter](https://openrouter.ai)) and printed onto classic meme templates from [memegen.link](https://memegen.link).

 Built as a containerized full-stack application with a Vite/React/TypeScript frontend and an Express backend.
-Docker Compose manages local multi-container development, while GitHub Actions validates builds and publishes versioned Docker images to GitHub Container Registry (GHCR).
+Docker Compose manages local multi-container development, GitHub Actions validates builds and publishes versioned Docker images to GitHub Container Registry (GHCR), and the same images are deployed as two separate web services on [Render](https://render.com).
 API keys remain server-side and are injected at runtime rather than baked into container images.

 ## Features